thearn/nreltraining2013/docs/bem_design.rst

 It was a good chunk of work to set up the full BEM model in OpenMDAO.
 You would not want to go through that every time.
 This plugin comes with a pre-configured assembly that has all the necessary connections and workflows already set up.
-Start a new project again and filter the library on `nrel.` Add an instance of ``AutoBEM`` (with the default 6 elements) to the ``top`` assembly that is already there.
+Start a new project again, add a top assembly and filter the library on `nrel.` Add an instance of ``AutoBEM`` (with the default 6 elements) to the ``top`` assembly.
 We're going to treat this like any other component now and set up a DOE around it.

 Filter the Library on `doe driver.` You'll see two options pop up.
 The first one, ``DOEdriver``, will execute a specified DOE  on your model within the full specified variable ranges.
 The second